ccl2of4/dolphin-emu-PKGBUILDs/README.md

     cd dolphin-emu-faster-melee-4.3
     makepkg -si

+# Desktop/Menu Launcher

 Now you have that package installed.
-For each package, there should be a .desktop file located at /opt/${package-name}/share/applications/dolphin-emu.desktop
+For each package, there should be a .desktop file located at `/opt/${package-name}/share/applications/dolphin-emu.desktop`

 To get this .desktop file to be detected by whatever launcher/desktop environment you use, just create a symlink to it, e.g.

     ln -s /opt/dolphin-emu-git-netplay/share/applications/dolphin-emu.desktop /usr/local/share/applications/dolphin-emu-git-netplay

+# Gecko Codes

+I'm not 100% sure what's all is required here, but I do know that you *at least* need to check these options for Faster Melee:

+* Faster Melee Netplay Settings
+* 60FPS + 4X VRH"

+For the 5.0 build you need to check this option:

+* Netplay Community Settings

+Check just those options and uncheck everything else.
+You will notice that when you switch between versions it will reset the options you have checked, so if you're ever having issues connecting just double check those options again.

+If you can't find where they are, you can get to these options by opening Dolphin, right clicking on the Melee ISO -> properties -> gecko codes

+Also, there are also some .ini files for each package, right next to the PKGBUILDs.
+I'm not sure what they do.
+But if you've done everything and it's still not working, copy them over to `~/.local/share/dolphin-emu/GameSettings`.